gamer-1478/gamer-1478/README.md

 ### Hey There!
 I am Aayush Garg.

-I am currently a high school student studying at Amity International School, Sector 46 Gurgaon.
+I am currently a student studying at UMass, Amherst, MA.

 I am interested in Web Development and App Development.
 I am also keenly interested in how systems interact and how they are scalable and redundant.
 I primarily work with Node.js and its libraries such as React, Express, Vue etc.